Bess Eaton: 2004 closing

 In its last decade of operation, the Bess Eaton Donut Flour Company faced many internal difficulties, including claims from its own management of financial improprieties.
 The firm sold its retail division in mid-2004 following bankruptcy litigation.
 With a reported $35 million bid, the fast-food chain Wendy's International Corporation prevailed over the Dunkin' Donuts chain in their competition to purchase the 48 defunct Bess Eaton stores and other assets.
 Within two months of acquisition, Wendy's had converted 42 of those stores to their Tim Hortons brand.
 In conjunction with the sale, Bess Eaton closed its production facility and corporate headquarters.
 Wendy's sold Tim Hortons in 2006, but kept ownership of the Bess Eaton trademark.

 2011 reopening

 From 2008 to 2010, Tim Hortons closed the doors on all shops in Southern New England, including all of the Bess Eaton shops it had acquired.
 In late January 2011, David Liguori registered a limited liability company under the name Bess Eaton Management LLC with the Rhode Island Secretary of State's Office.
 He also acquired the Bess Eaton trademark under his company name, according to the U.S. Patent and Trademark Office, and acquired the leases of several of the closed Tim Hortons.
-There are currently shops in Westerly, Wakefield, and Galilee, Rhode Island, and Pawcatuck, Connecticut.
-The Galilee location is open seasonally to serve travelers waiting to board the Block Island Ferry.
-They use all the original recipes for coffee and pastries.
+In 2024, the Bess Eaton in Wakefield, Rhode Island closed, followed by the location in Pawcatuck, Connecticut in 2026.
+The final remaining store is in Westerly, Rhode Island.